jetannenbaum/esperanzaSTEM/docs/robotCar/makerPiRP2040Bot.md

  **Additional software required:**

 - An IDE capable of supporting MicroPython, for example: [Thonny](https://thonny.org/)
 - Software capable of connecting to and writing to the bluetooth module, for example: LightBlue, available in the iOS & Google Play app stores.
-An alternative for Android usres is BlueSerial.
+An alternative for Android users is BlueSerial.

 **There are several parts to this project.
 Let's break them down by tasks:**